drdecoded/Bing-API-Searchengine-PHP/README.md

 I'm excited to share my custom-built search engine, designed with a complete user interface, auto-suggest functionality, and integration with the Bing API.
 This project is a comprehensive template for anyone interested in developing their own search engine technology.

+# Check youtube to get a taste of this project: https://www.youtube.com/watch?v=f1ESegWusNk

 Current Status:

 Outdated Implementation: The current version of the search engine is functional but outdated, which may affect performance and modern compatibility.